Council key roles

 - is the Civic Head of the County Council.
 In this capacity he/she is invited to represent the Council at a large number of functions organised by firms, churches, clubs, schools and many other organisations through the County.
 The Chairman also attends many events which are organised by County Council Departments such as the opening of new community homes, schools, youth clubs and craft exhibitions.

 - is the ‘first citizen’ of the County of Nottinghamshire.

 The Lord-Lieutenant of Nottinghamshire is the local representative of Her Majesty the Queen.
 He represents the Queen at functions and ceremonies in the county, and is responsible for all Royal visits to Nottinghamshire.

-The Lord-Lieutenant is not a councillor, and has no say in the running of the Council, but we do work closely together.
+The Lord-Lieutenant is not a councillor and has no say in the running of the Council, though they do work closely alongside it.